Brisbane Bandits (1989–1998): History

 In the 1993/94 season the Bandits won the Championship series against the Sydney Blues.
 The Blues had finished the regular season as minor premiers and had home field advantage.
 This was not enough though as the Bandits won 2–0 to claim their only title.

 From 1994 the Bandits changed homeground to QEII Stadium in the city's south eastern suburbs.
 This venue was originally built for the 1982 Commonwealth Games.

 In the 1995–96 Australian Baseball League season the Bandits finished the regular season as minor premiers.
 This provided home field advantage for the first week of the playoffs.
 However they lost to the Waverly Reds.

 In their last season, the Bandits played at Holloway Field, the place where the Claxton Shield team, Queensland Rams would play for the next decade.
 Due to a lack of a suitable venue the Bandits did not compete in the 1998–99 Australian Baseball League season.
 Many of their players transferred to the nearby franchise, the Gold Coast Cougars, who won the championship that season.

 The original Bandits developed at least one Major League player.
 Cameron Cairncross, a left-handed starting pitcher, went on to play for the Cleveland Indians in 2000 as a relief pitcher.

 The Bandits, as all teams in the ABL, had foreign imports each season.
-At least three of these went on to play in the Majors in the US, including Tim Worrell and Homer Bush of the SD Padres, and Kevin Jordan who played for the Bandits while with the Yankees organization, but ended up play in MLB for the Philidalphia Phillies.
+At least three of these went on to play in the Majors in the US, including Tim Worrell and Homer Bush of the SD Padres, and Kevin Jordan who played for the Bandits while with the Yankees organization, but ended up play in MLB for the Philadelphia Phillies.

 The Bandits were the only franchise in the ABL that maintained the original owners and leadership longer than any of the other ABL franchises.